 Wat Lokayasutharam is a temple where you can find the largest reclining Buddha in Ayutthaya, which measures 32 meters long and 8 meters high.
 No entrance fee.

 Located a few kilometers off the main island, Wat Phu Khao Thong is the one of the most impressive structures that we saw in Ayutthaya.
 Also known as the Golden Mountain Temple, the actual temple’s name refers to the high chedi which stands 50 meters tall.
 No entrance fee.

 Probably the most impressive set of ruins in Ayutthaya, Wat Chaiwatthanaram is best explored just before sunset when its magnificent prangs and Buddha images glow in the late afternoon light.
 Stick around for sunset if you love silhoutte photos, this place is the best spot to take them .
 Entrance Fee: 50 Baht.

 Another active Buddhist monastery, Wat Thammikarat is an interesting find with its main stupa surrounded by lion statues.
-Another intriguing sight are the hundreds of cock figurines surrounding an image of King Naresuan.
-Apparently, the King Naresuan was a huge fan of cock fighting.
+Another intriguing sight are the hundreds of rooster figurines surrounding an image of King Naresuan.
+Apparently, the King Naresuan was a huge fan of rooster fighting.
 No entrance fee.

 Wat Yai Chai Mongkon

 Another active monastery located near the river banks of Ayutthaya is Wat Yai Chai Mongkon.
 This temple complex holds many well restored Buddha images.
 No entrance fee.

 Map of the Best Ancient Ruins in Ayutthaya:

 How to Visit the Ancient Ruins in Ayutthaya: